Anna Biller: Early life

-Biller was born in Los Angeles to a Japanese-American mother who is a fashion designer and a white father who is a visual artist.
+Biller was born in Los Angeles to a Japanese-American mother who is a fashion designer and a Caucasian father who is a visual artist.
 She grew up watching her mother design clothes, watching her father paint with a bright color palette, and watching classic cinema, all of which has had a big influence on her filmmaking practice.
-She has a B.A. in art from UCLA and an MFA in art and film from the California Institute of the Arts, where she studied under Morgan Fisher and Paul McCarthy.
-She started making 8 mm films while she was living in New York, and at CalArts she studied both art and film and began making 16 mm films.
+She has a B.A. in art from UCLA and an MFA in art and film from the California Institute of the Arts.
+During her time at CalArts, she studied both art and film and began making 16 mm films, and was mentored by Morgan Fisher and Paul McCarthy.
+She started making 8 mm films while she was living in New York.

 Career

 At the beginning of her career, Biller was known for her short films and staged musicals, which played with old Hollywood genres and tropes from the 1930s to the 1950s.
 She made her first short film, Three Examples of Myself as Queen, while studying at CalArts.
 In the film, Biller plays Pointsettia, a teenager who turns into a princess and has the power to transform men into dogs.
 The film screened at small venues and film festivals.
 Lane Relyea of Artforum International wrote "the film's humor and graceful perplexity may not have caused any sudden shifts in the local fault lines but did crack a glorious smile on this audience member's face."
 John Hartl of The Seattle Times called it a "bizarre, Warholian musical fantasy."

 In 2001, she directed two short films: The Hypnotist, a melodrama written by her frequent collaborator Jared Sanford, and A Visit from the Incubus, a Western horror musical.
 A Visit from the Incubus tells the story of a woman who is raped by an incubus, and decides to get back at him by challenging him to a singing competition.
 Robert Nott of The Santa Fe New Mexican called it a "must-see".

 Her 2007 debut feature film, Viva, tells the story of a bored housewife who goes out in search of sexual adventure in the 1970s.
+Viva offers a satirical perspective on the adult film industry, exploring women's agency and empowerment within this context.
+Biller's approach combines elements of satire, horror, and genre filmmaking, blending camp with feminist critique to create visually captivating and thematically rich narratives.
 It premiered at the International Film Festival Rotterdam, and won the Best of Fest Award at the Boston Underground Film Festival.
 The film was also entered into the main competition at the 29th Moscow International Film Festival.
 Reason magazine called Viva an "uncannily precise rendition of the look, sound, mood, and arch dialogue" of seventies sexploitation films, with "high-key, pseudo-Technicolor lighting and spare, colorful set design."
 Viva had a very limited theatrical release.